SpongePowered/SpongeDocs/source/plugin/services.rst

 Providing your own service
 ==========================
-Your plugin can provide the implementation for a core interface like :javadoc:`org.spongepowered.api.service.permission.PermissionService`, or for a custom interface that is not part of the Sponge API (e.g. economy, web server):
+Your plugin can provide the implementation for a core interface like :javadoc:`PermissionService`, or for a custom interface that is not part of the Sponge API (e.g. economy, web server):

 .. code-block:: java